JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 Set-top boxes (STBs) are primarily devices that receive and decode digital television broadcasts from satellite, cable, or broadband sources to display on a television or similar display device.
 They are not inherently Voice over Internet Protocol (VoIP) devices.

+Example STB: `Dekoder dv8990 play`

 However, with the advancement in technology and integration of various services, some modern set-top boxes can support VoIP functionality if they are connected to the internet and have the necessary software and hardware capabilities to handle voice communications.

 Here's a breakdown of their functionalities: